laurilehmijoki/ubuntu-box/README.md

-# Vagrant Ubuntu for development
+# Ubuntu box configs

-This project contains a [Vagrant](http://vagrantup.com/) config.
+This project contains the configs for setting up a personal Ubuntu instance.

+Aims of this project are:

+* Make it easy to set up an Ubuntu instance with personal configs
+* Make it easy to develop the configs further

 ## Usage with Vagrant